 - Each drawing tries to represent the experience of moving through and around the building by alternating the views of inside and outside.

 - Metallic leaf (gold, silver or copper) generally denotes light – like an oculus or clear windows.
 In some drawings, gold leaf is also used on domes, many of which were originally gilded.

 While a visitor cannot see the lead roof from the ground, it is an important element of the building.
 In contrast to the wooden roofs common at the time, the lead roof was less susceptible to fire.
-Fire was a terrible problem for early large buildings, as a burned roof often lead to structural failure and collapse.
+Fire was a terrible problem for early large buildings, as a burned roof often led to structural failure and collapse.
 The fact that so many 12th century buildings remain today is due in no small part to these lead roofs.
-To highlight this vital technological advance the lead roof in the drawing is represented by panels of tarnished silver leaf.
+To highlight this vital technological advance, the lead roof in the drawing is represented by panels of tarnished silver leaf.